lauren-esser/lauren-esser.github.io/_posts/2020-09-30-your_guide_to_jupyter_markdowns.markdown

 _______________________________________________________________________________________
 ## Hyperlinks
-If you would like to add a hyperlink that doesn't show the entire weblink you can format the link where you click [here](www.google.com) to access the webpage.
-(I just linked mine to Google).
+If you would like to add a hyperlink that doesn't show the url you can format the link where you click [here](www.google.com) to access the webpage.
+(I linked mine to Google).
 Feel free to type in whatever words you would like in place of "here" and that is what will show up in your notebook.

 **Here's how you do it**